Maximum-likelihood estimation in ptychography in the presence of Poisson-Gaussian noise statistics: Experimental setup and method

-To control the Signal-to-Noise Ratio (SNR) in the measurement, we vary the camera exposure time from \SI{30}{\micro\second} to \SI{300}{ms} over 22 steps, covering four orders of magnitude.
-We derive the readout noise variance $\sigma_k^2$ for each exposure time from 300 dark measurements, during which the laser beam is blocked.
-These measurements also provide us with an average background image for each exposure time setting that we subtract from each diffraction pattern.
 It is crucial to extract statistical information from potential negative intensity values resulting from Gaussian readout noise.
 Therefore, we require a black level offset to ensure that no pixel of the sensor ever reads the value of zero in dark measurements.
 With our Basler camera, we monitor the smallest pixel value for increasing black level settings and observe that an offset of 4 first ensures that all pixel values are larger than zero.
 To minimize the reduction in dynamic range, we choose this relatively small black level offset for the rest of this work.

 For each scanning point, an independent measurement is obtained for each exposure time setting, and an additional high-SNR measurement is taken by averaging 100 images with the highest exposure time.
 This high-SNR measurement aids the calibration during the reconstruction phase.
 In Fig.~\ref{fig:full_frame_reconstructions} presents an expanded version of Fig.~3 from the main manuscript.
 In the left column, the noise degradation of a single diffraction pattern is shown for all 22 exposure time settings.
 The central and right columns (B and C) provide a visual comparison of the reconstruction quality for each of these exposure time settings.
 Specifically, column B showcases reconstructions obtained by using the Poissonian log-likelihood loss function $L_\mathrm{Poisson}(\bm{\theta})$ for optimization, while column C displays reconstructions achieved by employing the mixed Poisson-Gaussian log-likelihood loss function $L_\mathrm{Mixed}(\bm{\theta})$.
 This comparative illustration provides a clear understanding of the impact of the chosen loss function on the quality of reconstruction across a large range of exposure times.